All Episodes

 Gambling companies.

-They want betting betting sites.
+They want betting sites.

-I did at one early point when they first started, but I had no idea it become such a nationwide epidemic in terms of gambling addiction, and I don't really want to be a part of it.
+I did at one early point when they first started, but I had no idea it becomes such a nationwide epidemic in terms of gambling addiction, and I don't really want to be a part of it.

 The only advertisers I take and that I will give my endorsement to are products that I truly believe in.

-And your product, Brian, when we first met, I knew right away that that this had the potential to really become big.
+And your product, Brian, when we first met, I knew right away that this had the potential to really become big.

 Now you've become bigger than ever.

-500 plus government agencies support this technology.
+500-plus government agencies support this technology.

-Anyway, what Brian, good to good to have you back.
+Anyway, Brian, good to have you back.

-And same with you, Josh, great to have you back.
+And same with you, Josh.

 Thank you very much.

-And I said, What do you think of it?
+And I said, what do you think?

-Do I represent five percent or ten percent of gun owners?
+Do I represent 5% or 10% of gun owners?

 And I'll never forget this, Sean.

-He said, You said, but 90% of gun owners live in mortal fear of having to pull the trigger and take a life because the consequences of doing that, particularly in the society we live in today, are overwhelming.
+He said, but 90% of gun owners live in mortal fear of having to pull the trigger and take a life because the consequences of doing that, particularly in the society we live in today, are overwhelming.

-And um, you know, it's been very important to me, and I know it's been very important to you.
+And, you know, it's been very important to me, and I know it's been very important to you.

-Uh, they're not just advertisers, they're friends, and they want to keep you and your family safe and secure, then your calls coming up.
+They're not just advertisers, they're friends, and they want to keep you and your family safe and secure.

-I mean, I was living paycheck to paycheck for a lot of years there, but I guess somebody, I wish I remembered who told me I should invest a part of my savings in gold and silver, and I've done that ever since.
+I mean, I was living paycheck to paycheck for a lot of years there, but somebody, I wish I remembered who, told me I should invest a part of my savings in gold and silver.

 And now I'm so glad that I did.

-It's been of great value, also gives me peace of mind.
+Also gives me peace of mind.

 But I have a partner now, and it's a precious metals company, and I'm a customer like many of you are.

-G-O-L-D C O. And, you know, this is a great company.
+And, you know, this is a great company.

 You know, in the last couple of years, gold has been hitting record high after record high after record high.